mvujas/mmiat/README.md

 ## Features

+- **Seamless PyTorch Integration**: Works directly with your existing PyTorch models and datasets
+- **Minimal Code Changes**: Evaluate privacy risks with just a few lines of code
+- **Compatible with Standard ML Workflows**: Fits naturally into your existing training and evaluation pipelines
 - Implementation of various membership inference attacks (currently including Loss Attack)
 - Utilities for dataset partitioning and attack evaluation
 - Metrics calculation for attack performance (AUC, accuracy)